 Jason oversees technical activities and operations at GSSG Solar, including the technical diligence of potential transactions and is a member of the company’s investment committee.
 Jason is involved in assessing the technical and operational viability of all solar assets at GSSG Solar to ensure they meet all requirements for investment.
-A 17-year veteran of the solar industry and an early employee of SunEdison, Jason was most recently the Managing Director of Operations within the Global Special Situations Group.
+A veteran of the solar industry since 2001 and an early employee of SunEdison, prior to his role as a co-founder at GSSG Solar, Jason was the Managing Director of Operations within the Global Special Situations Group.
 Previously, Jason was the VP of Engineering, Procurement & Construction (EPC) for SunEdison where he led a several hundred person team responsible for the development, design, permitting, and construction of over 300MW of solar projects across a variety of applications, customers, and geographies.
 Prior to SunEdison, Jason worked in BP’s solar division in both a business and product development role.
 He has evaluated technical feasibility, operational optimization, and the resulting financial impacts across a wide range of solar project technologies.
 He received his B.S. in mechanical engineering from Virginia Polytechnic Institute (VA Tech) and an MBA from University of Texas, Austin.

-Charlie leads acquisition activities in Japan.
-He sources new investment opportunities for GSSG Solar and has overseen the diligence of over 3.0 GW of utility-scale opportunities in Japan.
-Charlie spent 5 years at SunEdison where he was most recently a Director of M&A within the Global Special Situations Group where he sourced and evaluated the preliminary financial, technical and strategic attractiveness of solar projects and led the acquisition of over 1 GW of project pipeline.
+Charlie leads origination and acquisition activities.
+As a co-founder at GSSG Solar, he sources new investment opportunities for GSSG Solar and has overseen the diligence of over 4.0 GW of utility-scale opportunities in Japan.
+Charlie spent 5 years at SunEdison where he was most recently a Director of M&A within the Global Special Situations Group where he sourced and evaluated the preliminary financial, technical and strategic attractiveness of solar projects and led the acquisition of over 2 GW of project pipeline.
 He joined SunEdison in the distributed energy program and was an architect of SunEdison’s Channel Partner Program, which added over 100 MW of projects in the commercial sector.
 Prior to SunEdison, Charlie was an FP&A analyst at Mervyn’s department store, where he developed the solar program for their store rooftops.
 Charlie earned his B.A. from Truman State University and was a member of the collegiate soccer team.
 Charlie also holds an MBA from the University of San Francisco.

 Adrian manages the valuation team at GSSG that develops and audits the financial models used in structuring and valuation for each GSSG project and portfolio.
-He has overseen the valuation of close to 3 GW of pipeline and manages the tax and debt structuring of each of the Company’s projects.
+Since joining as a co-founder in 2013, he has overseen the valuation of over 4 GW of pipeline and manages the tax and debt structuring of each of the Company’s projects (including successful debt syndication in both Mexico and Japan).
 He also performs most of the policy research in both the U.S. and Japanese markets.
 Adrian graduated phi beta kappa from Stanford University with a degree in earth systems and a minor in economics.
 He was the Lorry I. Lokey intern at Environmental Defense Fund and conducted carbon cycle research on the remote Pacific island of Palmyra Atoll.

 Nina Van Tries